 Mitoku’s Organic Miso Ramen is a handy complete meal.
 It combines non-fried ramen noodles, made with just wheat flour and sea salt, with a rich, deep broth that blends the natural goodness of Mitoku’s brown rice miso with the spicy warmth of ginger.
 This item is free from GMO and agri-chemicals and does not contain any sugar, artificial additives, or animal-derived ingredients.
 Quick and easy to prepare, Organic Miso Ramen is a great option for a healthy meal when time is limited.

 Mitoku’s organic soba and udon supplier has been in business since 1960.
-Situated near the Isawa River, famed as the most picturesque in northern Japan, in an area blessed with beautiful, clear water and cool, refreshing air, our supplier utilizes these natural resources while drawing on labor-intensive techniques passed down through the generations to produce noodles of the upmost quality.
+Situated near the Isawa River, famed as the most picturesque in northern Japan, in an area blessed with beautiful, clear water and cool, refreshing air, our supplier utilizes these natural resources while drawing on labor-intensive techniques passed down through the generations to produce noodles of the utmost quality.

 The noodle-making process begins with the selection and blending of high-quality flour, which should be aromatic with gentle elasticity.
 Next comes the addition of fresh water from the local river.
 The water is slowly and firmly kneaded into the dough.
 For salted noodles, mineral-rich sea salt is added.

 When making udon, it important to get a good, thick, chewy texture.
 To achieve this, the dough must be firmly kneaded then allowed to rest to develop the wheat gluten.
 Traditionally in Japan, this was done by treading on the center of the dough to release air from the mixture, giving it a stronger texture.
 Nowadays, the same result is achieved by pressing the dough mechanically.
 Because soba contains either small amounts of wheat or no wheat at all, this additional process is not required.
-In addition, if soba noodles are dried for too long, they will become brittle and dis-colored.
+In addition, if soba noodles are dried for too long, they will become brittle and discolored.
 For this reason, soba is produced over a shorter time period than udon.

-After the dough has been formed, it is passed through a series of rollers to form long, continuous sheets with a more or less even consistency.
+After the dough has been formed, it is passed through a series of rollers to form long, continuous sheets with even consistency.
 The sheets are then allowed to rest without being pressed, which deepens the umami flavor.
 Once this step is completed, the sheets are cut into long, thin strings called mensen, which are matured for a further five hours until they begin to dry.

 One of the most important elements in producing umami-rich, delicately textured noodles is the final drying process.
 The mensen are taken to a special drying room, where they are suspended from rods and allowed to dry gently and gradually over the course of about twenty-four hours.
 This slow drying process provides the noodle with superior depth of flavor.
 Lastly, the dry strings are cut into different sizes and packaged, and, once the final checks have been carried out, the product is ready.